 The Pyrenees National Park is visited by 1.8 million people each year.
 Located along the border of France and Spain, the Pyrénées National Park is a mainly mountainous landscape which offers a wide variety of outdoor activities including hiking, skiing, mountain climbing and observing wildlife.
 Apparently the park is home to 70 different species of animals, including bears and wolves (yep, camping got crossed off my list when I heard that).
 What always amazes me is that once I was staying in the ski resort of Font Romeu and I was talking to a hotel owner and I was saying I bet you can't wait until the Skiing season is over.
 He replied, "what do you mean, we are busier in the summer than the ski season".
 The Pyrenees is flooded with walkers and climbers (as well as lunatic cyclists attempting the Raid Pyrénées.
 For some amazing scenery, clear fresh air and peace and quiet, the Pyrenees is the place to be.

-# 10 Best places in France to visit - Millau Bridge
+# 10 Best places in France to visit during 2022 - Millau Bridge

 The Millau Viaduct, was when it was built, the tallest bridge in the world.
 It was designed by the French structural engineer Michel Virlogeux and British architect Norman Foster and was opened in 2004.
 The bridge is apparently designed to last 120 years and given that it cost around €400 million you would have to hope that it does.
 The bridge is part of the A75-A71 autoroute from Paris to Beziers and I have to say that it is well worth a detour.
 It is not until you get on the bridge that you realise how high you are.
 At its highest point the road deck is 270 metres (890 ft) above the valley below.
 If you are travelling south from Paris, make sure that you stop off at the viewing point before you actually cross the bridge.
 You can then take your photos and wonder how the hell they managed to build the thing.
 If you are driving north up the A75, we always stop after crossing the bridge and then drive down into the town of Millau and loop back under the bridge.
 Here you can stop and visit the Viaduct Visitor Centre.
 After a quick tour around here, you can then follow the road around to Roquefort - of cheese fame - and visit the caves and have a cheese tasting.